openneuron/PIVOT/README.md

 # PIVOT: Platform for Interactive analysis and Visualization Of Transcriptomics data

 ## About this package
+This program is developed based on the Shiny framework, a set of R packages and a collection of scripts written by members of Junhyong Kim Lab at University of Pennsylvania.
+Its goal is to facilitate fast and interactive RNA-Seq data analysis and visualization.
+Current version of PIVOT supports routine RNA-Seq data analysis including normalization, differential expression analysis, dimension reduction, correlation analysis, clustering and classification.
+Users can complete workflows of DESeq2, monocle and scde package with just a few button clicks.
+All analysis reports can be exported, and the program state can be saved, loaded and shared.
   * See http://kim.bio.upenn.edu/software/idv.shtml for more details.

 ## Installation